UMP 94x40 [3xM10] GW F550 Silver Black / N52 - search holder

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in modern technologies – find application in hard drives, electric drive mechanisms, medical equipment and very modern machines.
+- Significant importance in the industry of new technologies – find application in hard drives, electric motors, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets: